 Hermit Cookies are an old-fashioned spiced cookie with a soft and chewy texture that’s unbeatable.
-Warm spices like cinnamon and cloves, along with raisins and molasses, fill up these rich and delicious cookie bars!
+I’ve added warm spices like cinnamon and cloves, along with raisins and molasses, to fill up these rich and delicious cookie bars.

 A stack of hermit cookies drizzled with icing.